EliahKagan/palgoviz/README.md

 will have them (since they may sometimes not be necessary or helpful), but it is likely that most topics will have them.

+---

-This is a rough work in progress.
-In particular, project structure is not yet established.
-(Relatedly, the project is not yet in good shape to have wheels built from it, and it is not yet decided how many packages, if any, should be generated from it.)
+This is a work in progress.
+In particular, project structure is not yet established, but the structure will be improved to be less flat.
+Most likely it will not be useful to have wheels or conda packages built from it.

+- The `conda-build` dependency is not needed yet, but the `conda develop` command it provides is likely to help during and after the project restructuring.

-Currently most of the content is in `basics/`, including both basic and more advanced topics.
-Material is being gradually pulled out of `basics/` to top-level directories, but right now the only one that exists is `math/`.
+- Currently, most content is in `basics/`, including both basic and more advanced topics.
+Some notebooks have has been pulled out of `basics/` into `math/`.
+The `basics/` directory will likely go away when the project structure is changed, splitting into other directories, likely `algoviz/` for the `*.py` files other than test modules (so that the principal top-level package will be called `algoviz`), `tests/` for the tests, `notebooks/` for the `.ipynb` files, and some more minor directories.
+But this is not yet decided.
-Eventually, either much of what is currently in `basics/` will go in other top-level directories, or `basics/` will be renamed, or the project structure will change altogether so nothing corresponding to it even exists (maybe even basic topics will be split out into multiple top-level directories, or maybe the directory structure will become flatter or markedly more nested).

-**This README file is itself a work in progress, may contain inaccuracies, and does not necessarily represent a consensus or plan of project contributors.**
-Also, top-level directories should have their own README files, but those are not yet written, even in draft.
+A license must still be added.
+This README file requires further revision, so that it explains how to use the project.
+Most subdirectories should also have README files, which is largely not yet done.

+---

 This project is somewhat related, though not closely tied to, a previous, less ambitious project: https://github.com/EliahKagan/algorithms-suggestions